cainhill/WebcamCircle/readme.md

 3. Use the dropdown box to select your preferred webcam
 4. Once you select this webcam, click "Start" and WebcamCircle will show your video as a floating circle above your other content

-5. Use can drag-and-drop to move WebcamCircle around your screen
+5. You can drag-and-drop to move WebcamCircle around your screen
 6. Give a great presentation

 <br />